philtipping31/PP4---BrickBros/README.md

 - As a first time user I want to easily create an account and be notified that I am logged in.
 - As a first time user I want to be able to create a post once I am logged in.
 - As a first time user I want to be able to edit and delete my own posts once I am logged in.
-- As a first time user I want to be notifed of any changes I make:
+- As a first time user I want to be notified of any changes I make:
     - Post has been created
     - Post has been updated/edited
     - Post has been deleted